 It won’t have the same vivacious color that Le Creuset has a reputation for.
 The extra layers ensure that it lasts longer.

 Counterfeit from China, unfortunately, use substandard product materials, like the pots will have lead and other toxic substances in them.

-Good quality enameled cast-iron is less likely to stick due to a better smooth non-stick finish – see more about that – here
+Good quality enameled cast iron is less likely to stick due to a better smooth non-stick finish – see more about that – here

 Fake Ones Don’t Have a Warranty

 True Le Creuset products have a limited lifetime warranty on them.
-Check to see the enamel coating that has a proper coating on it.
+Check to see if the enamel coating that has a proper coating on it.
 Cast iron that has an improper enamel coating can split into two pieces when exposed to heat.
 The pot splitting could cause burns and other injuries.